Methodist Health System Privacy Notice

-Specialized governmental functions: We may disclose your health information for military and veterans activities, national security and intelligence activities and similar special governmental functions as required or permitted by law.
+Specialized Governmental Functions: We may disclose your health information for military and veterans activities, national security and intelligence activities and similar special governmental functions as required or permitted by law.

-Correctional institution: If you are an inmate of a correctional institution, we may disclose to the institution or agents thereof health information necessary for your health and the health and safety of other individuals.
+Correctional Institutions: If you are an inmate of a correctional institution, we may disclose to the institution or agents thereof health information necessary for your health and the health and safety of other individuals.

-Law enforcement: We may disclose your health information for law enforcement purposes as required or permitted by law or in response to a valid subpoena, court order or other binding authority.
+Law Enforcement: We may disclose your health information for law enforcement purposes as required or permitted by law or in response to a valid subpoena, court order or other binding authority.

-Disclosures required by law: We may use or disclose your health information as required by law provided such use or disclosure complies with and is limited to the relevant requirements of such law
+Disclosures Required by Law: We may use or disclose your health information as required by law provided such use or disclosure complies with and is limited to the relevant requirements of such law

 Health Oversight Agencies: We may disclose your health information to an appropriate health oversight agency, public health authority or attorney involved in health oversight activities.